ARCHERY SHOOTERS ASSOCIATION

 4. The Scorekeepers for each shooting group will turn in the official scorecards for the group together except when a shooter is permitted to make-up targets due to an equipment failure or other approved leave.
 Shooters assume full responsibility for the accuracy of the information and scores on their cards.
 Any group that does not turn in their scorecards together before leaving the range will be subject to receiving a score of zero for that round.

 C. All arrows must remain in the target until all arrows are scored.
 The arrow shaft must be touching a portion of the next highest scoring line to be scored for the higher value.
-All scoring shall be done with the naked eye without the aid of any special magnification with the exception of prescription glasses or contacts.
+Scorers are allowed to use their binoculars and may also reflect or shine a light on the target at the time of scoring to aid in the process.
 The status of any doubtful arrows must be determined before drawing any arrow from the target.
 The score is based on the status of the arrow while all other arrows remain in the target.
 Arrows may not be removed until a scoring judgment has been made and no changes may be made to the score after removal of any arrow.
 Targets may not be moved or dislodged for scoring purposes, and shall be returned to their proper upright position upon removal of the arrows.
 If both Scorers are in agreement, the score will stand.
 Should the Scorers be unable to reach an agreement, the Scorekeepers (except on a call of their own arrow) will alternate the responsibility of making the final determination before any arrows are removed.
 Groups will be responsible for calling their own arrows.
 ASA Range Officials will not make arrow calls except when a group has only two shooters or during special competitions and shoot-offs.

 D. Target “Pass Through” or “Rebound” without striking another arrow: (1) Arrows passing through the front of, but still in, the target will be pushed back and scored; (2) If the group agrees that an arrow passed through the targets insert seam the shooter will be given a score based on the point of pass through not to exceed eight (8) points; (3) If the group agrees and confirms that the arrow actually passed through the target due to the high number of arrows that had been shot at the target, the range official is to be notified and the shooter will be allowed to take the score where the “pass-through” occurred as determined by the group up to a maximum score of 10 points, or (4) If the group agrees that the arrow rebounded out of the target, or deflected off of a plastic leg, without striking another arrow the shooter will be allowed to take the score where the rebound occurred up to a maximum of ten (10) points.
 Special Note: A score of 12 will not be permitted under sections 2, 3 or 4 of this rule.

-E. Any arrow embedded (“Robin Hood”) in the nock of another arrow will be scored the same as the arrow it is embedded in.
+E. Any arrow embedding (“Robin Hood”) in the nock of another arrow will be scored the same as the arrow it is embedded in.

-F. Any arrow rebounded off another Arrow (a “Robin Hood” that strikes and damages another arrow and does not proceed toward the target, but bounces back) will be scored the same as the arrow it struck, provided the damaged arrow can be identified.
+F. Any arrow rebounding backward off another Arrow (a “Robin Hood” that strikes and damages another arrow and does not proceed toward the target, but bounces back) will be scored the same as the arrow it struck, provided the damaged arrow can be identified.

-G. Any arrow deflected by contact with another arrow already in the target and still proceeding toward the target will be scored as the greater of: (1) where it lies in the target; or (2) a maximum of five (5) points if it is not in the target.
+G. Any arrow deflecting by contact with another arrow already in the target and still proceeding toward the target will be scored based on where it lies in the target, or a maximum of five (5) points if it is not in the target.

 I. Each target has two (2) 12-rings.
 At each target the lower 12-ring will be in play initially for all shooters.
 At each individual target a shooter may elect to have the upper 12-ring scored by announcing their intention to shoot for it.
 Upon announcing their election to shoot the upper 12-ring the scorekeepers will acknowledge and note this election, and the lower 12-ring will no longer be in play to be scored for that shooter on that individual target only.